-DumpSupported line and set the property to
+DumpSupported property in this section and set the value to

-DumpSupported = true
+[collector] DumpSupported = true

 By default, ActiveGate saves memory dumps in

-%PROGRAMDATA%\dynatrace\gateway\dump on Windows and
+%PROGRAMDATA%\dynatrace\gateway\dump on Windows and in

-dumpDir = dump
+[dump] dumpDir = dump

 dumpDir = C:\data\memory-dumps.

-dtuserag user and
+dtuserag for Linux, and

 Example of dump directory permissions in Windows

-[dump] section, uncomment the following properties:
+[dump] section, specify the following properties:

 Restart the ActiveGate.